tomasfabian/ksqlDB.RestApi.Client-DotNet/README.md

 [Rest api reference](https://docs.ksqldb.io/en/latest/developer-guide/ksqldb-reference/aggregate-functions/)

 ### GroupBy (v0.1.0)
+Extract records from an aggregation that fulfill a specified condition with the [HAVING](https://github.com/tomasfabian/ksqlDB.RestApi.Client-DotNet/blob/main/doc/aggregations.md#having-v020) keyword.

 #### Count (v0.1.0)
 Count the number of rows.
 When * is specified, the count returned will be the total number of rows.
 ```C#